Physicslibrary/ARKit-Stereoscope/README.md

 # Hardware

-1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 model).
+1. Apple 9.7" iPad (tested on 2018 model, A9 CPU or higher for ARKit, should work on 2017 9.7" iPad).

 2. The OWL Stereoscopic Viewer(£15.00) from [The London Stereoscopic Company Ltd](https://www.londonstereo.com/)